Open-Markets-Initiative/Directory/Protocols/Cta.md

-## CTA: Consolidated Tape Association
+## Cta: Consolidated Tape Association

 The Consolidated Tape Association oversees the dissemination of real-time trade and quote data for exchange-listed equity securities in the United States, operated by SIAC (Securities Industry Automation Corporation) as the exclusive Securities Information Processor.